keithgroup/mbGDML/docs/source/data-and-models/datasets.rst

 XYZ files
 ^^^^^^^^^

-The most straightforward way to create a data set is from a set of xyz data files. sGDML models require, at the bare minimum, Cartesian coordinates and atomic forces.
+The most straightforward way to create a data set is from a set of xyz data files.
+GDML models require, at the bare minimum,
+Cartesian coordinates and atomic forces.
 Including energies is not required, but highly recommended.
 Suppose there is an xyz file ``4h2o.traj`` that contains the molecular dynamics (MD) trajectory of a water tetramer (4mer) in Angstroms and electronic energies of each structure as a comment in Hartrees (Eh).

 .. code-block::